kylesloan/automate-all-the-things/README.md

 ```
 The application must be deployed on a Kubernetes cluster running in a public cloud provider of your choice.
 The provisioning of the cluster as well as the deployment of the application must be done through code.

+## What this does

+This repo will stand up a kubernetes deployment in GCP (google cloud compute), and create a deployment with a simple golang container.
+This container returns a basic sentance and the unix epoc time in a json format.
+A goss test is also generated to validate the end point is up and returning values.
+The cleanup process will shutdown the kube cluster, and delete the local docker images made for both the unix epoc container and the goss testing container.

 ## Steps to get started

+Check out the youtube video that helps guide you through setup: https://youtu.be/yowbZB6IOb0

 * Browser - Login/Create GCP account: https://console.cloud.google.com/
 * Browser - Create a project called "automate-all-the-things" (top middle area) and Select Project